lehsc/Proteins-structure-analysis/README.md

 All the files used in the reserch are available at "PDBs and Fastas" folder.
 Also there is a folder with some results and a PDF file with a report about the observed data in the structures with Zn.

-OBS: UA and UB stands for asymetrical unit and biological unit, respectly.
+OBS: UA and UB stands for asymetrical unit and biological unit, respectively.